 I walked to each sculpture and there was a beauty in the emotions that each one displayed.
 This artist has a way of invoking emotion through tall, sharp, metal.
 The tragedy of war is seen through the sculptures, and it made me feel for the soul of the solider and their families.

 The artist is Dennis Smith, a Vietnam War Marine Corps sergeant.
 He has said, “Each sculpture has personal meaning for me in terms of life experience and personal incidents.
 Through the arts we have the means to peacefully consider violence and to ask questions as well as to offer possible solutions.”

 “All Wounded Warriors”

 After spending some time gazing at these beautiful, emotional sculptures, I continued driving to Klammath Falls, OR.
-I crossed over to the Oregon border and arrived to the Days Inn around 8:00pm.
-I checked in for 2 nights and it felt good to rest for a bit and to plan for my next few days.
+I crossed over to the Oregon border and arrived to the Days Inn around 8:00 pm.
+I checked in for two nights and it felt good to rest for a bit and to plan for my next few days.

 Thanks for reading!
 Hit the Like button or leave a comment!